Colonia-Haus

 Colonia-Haus is a 45-storey, 147 m skyscraper completed in 1973 in the Riehl district of Cologne, Germany.
-Upon completion in 1973, it was the tallest residential-only building in Europe until the 2001 completion of the KölnTurm.
+Upon completion in 1973, it was the tallest residential-only building in Germany until the 2020 completion of the Grand Tower in Frankfurt.
 Colonia-Haus has 45 floors with 373 units including 352 one-and multi-room apt-flats in size from 35 to 118 m² on floors 3 to 41.

 Technology and equipment

 The tower is equipped with four-speed elevators each for up to 18 people, garbage chutes on all floors, partial air-conditioning in the apartments and additional heating.
 They are joined by a parking garage, several bicycle storage rooms with washing machines, tumble dryers and mangles.

 The pool on the ground floor overlooking the Rhine measures 8 meters x 15 meters.
 In addition, there is a separate children's pool.
 The house also has a Finnish sauna with plunge pool and relaxation room, a fitness room and table tennis facilities.